S.K. Victoria Wanderers F.C.: Early years

 Victoria picked up their first piece of silverware during 1962–63 by winning the Gozitan Second Division, they were promoted to the top level of the island's football system.
 Their name was changed to SK Wanderers in 1963 for their step up to the top league.

 After four seasons in the Gozitan First Division, the club were thrown out of the league and banned for two seasons.
 To get around this, the club refounded as Sabina United for the following season in the Second Division, where they managed to gain promotion straight back into the top division.
 For their second return to the top division in 1968, they went under the name Victoria Wanderers, but were relegated straight back down.

 League success

 This time they stayed for a longer spell in the Second Division, gaining promotion in the 1973–74 season as Victoria United, the league had also been expanded from six clubs, to eleven for a season.
 However, this was to be a yo-yo time for a club and they bounced between the two leagues during the decade, picking up the Second Division title for the third time in 1977–78.

 Victoria United were crowned champions of Gozo in 1978–79, just a year after they had won the Second Division.
-This was the most prestigious title won by the club, and the only time they have finished top in the whole of Gozo.
-It didn't last long for the club as they were soon bouncing between the leagues again, winning a fourth Second Division title.
+This is considered the most prestigious title won by the club, being the only time they have finished top in Gozo.
+It didn't last long for the club however as they were soon bouncing between the leagues again, winning a fourth Second Division title.